Quantitative Analysis of Cement Sector in India

 - UltraTech Cement has also performed well here with PAT growth of 22.6% and therefore given 4 points and second rank.

-- Ambuja Cement and ACC cement PAT growth remain in the single-digit of 7.1% and 3.5% respectively.
+- Ambuja Cement and ACC cement PAT growth remain single-digit of 7.1% and 3.5%, respectively.

 - Dalmia Bharat gets the last position and one point only.

-- UltraTech has an enormous capacity of 114.8 MTPA, only a company with a capacity of more than 100 MTPA, therefore gets the first position and full points.
+- UltraTech has an enormous capacity of 114.8 MTPA, only a company with a total of more than 100 MTPA, therefore gets the first position and total points.

-- Shree Cement receives the second position with 40.4 MTPA, and ACC Cement receives the third position with 33.4 MTPA.
+- It took Shree Cement 40.4 MTPA to grab the second spot, while ACC Cement took third place with 33.4 MTPA.

 - Dalmia Bharat has the capacity of only 28.5 MTPA and therefore is ranked and marked accordingly.

-- As per the capacity, UltraTech Cement has a market share of 24%, thereby given 1st rank and 5 points.
-The company enjoys the benefit of Operating Leverage.
+- As per the capacity, UltraTech Cement has a market share of 24%, thereby giving 1st rank and 5 points.
+In addition, the company enjoys the benefit of Operating Leverage.

-- Dalmia Bharat with only a market share of 5.6% gets the last position and only 1 point.
+- With only a market share of 5.6%, Dalmia Bharat gets the last position and only 1 point.

 - Capacity Utilization is expressed in terms of percentage and can be calculated by dividing Sales Volume from the Total Installed Capacity.

-- In Q3FY21, Ambuja Cement has recorded the highest capacity utilization of 94.3% and hence receives the top-most position.
+- In Q3FY21, Ambuja Cement has recorded the highest capacity utilization of 94.3%, receiving the top-most position.